Lutheran Confessions

 We accept the Scriptures as the inspired and inerrant Word of God, we wholeheartedly affirm the Three Ecumenical Creeds, and we fully accept the Lutheran Confessions as articulated in the Book of Concord of 1580 because they are drawn from the Word of God.
 We regard their doctrinal content as a true and binding exposition of Holy Scripture and as authoritative for all pastors, congregations and other church workers of The Lutheran Church Missouri Synod.

-Below is a summary of our beliefs, taken from the Augsburg Confession and the Small Catechism
+Below is a summary of the Augsburg Confession and the Small Catechism

 • God